rajexcited/personal-finance-ui/test-cases/user/login/login-tc2.md

 ## Description:

-public user tries to login and fails because of incorrect credentials.
+Public user tries to login and fails because of incorrect credentials.

 ## Preconditions:

-User has launched the public home page in chrome browser.
+User is not logged in and is on public home page.

 ## Steps to Execute:

-1. User navigates to login page
+1. User clicks on login navigation link
+2. Verify login page is loaded with emailId and password input fields
+3. Verify Signup and login buttons are displayed
-2. user fills out details as following,
+4. User fills out details as following,
    - emailId: `sardar.vallabhbhai.patel@example.com`
    - password: `$Ardar1234`
-3. user clicks on login button
+5. user clicks on login button

 ## Expected Outcome:

 - The loading indicator is displayed for few seconds (~5).
-- verify the error message `unauthorize user` is shown.
+- Verify the error message `unauthorize user` is shown.
-- verify there is no change in session or navigation links.
+- Verify there is no change in session or navigation links.

 ## Impact Area:

 ### frontend

+- Home Public page
-- login page
+- Login page
+- auth module
-- homepage
+- public module

 ### backend api

-- login api
+- user login api

 ## Type of Test:

-- Integration
+- End to End
 - Regression
 - Demo site testable

 ## Tags:

-- feature=`login`
+- feature=`auth`
 - execution=`manual`
 - impact=`high`
 - type=`negative`
+- devices=`desktop,mobile`

 ## Affected Versions: